 Nanowire topographies have been previously reported to display bactericidal properties [31], [50].
 Moreover, while reducing bacterial colonization, topographies fabricated using thermal oxidation were shown to support mammalian osteosarcoma cell adhesion and proliferation [50].
 Consistent with our findings, the proliferation of osteosarcoma cells on these surfaces was characterized by early cell isolation as opposed to monolayer formation, and distinctive morphological alterations resulting in teardrop morphology indicative of unipolar migration of cells held by topographical spikes [50].
 The current studies demonstrate the potential for complex surface treatment of large areas in 3D, using thermal oxidation and, critically, the potential for enhancement of implant osseointegration.
 The combination of bactericidal and osteoinductive properties make thermal oxidation an attractive approach for potential industrial scale application in implant fabrication.

 The caveats of the current in vitro studies include a lack of the assessment of the scope of focal adhesion complexes-mediated cell adhesion and resultant cell deformation.
 The data analysis did not specifically focus on the cellular mechanisms responsible for the osteoinduction observed, which would have been to further understand and guide the material surface design.
 The in vivo study design did allow micro movement of the implanted samples, with the initial frictional interference of the nanowire surfaces offering relative protection against micro movement compared to the planar surfaces.
 However, both planar and nanowire surfaces achieved sufficient primary stability to enable osteogenesis as evidenced by bone volume increase in contact with both surfaces (Figure 6E).
 The extent of implant/bone contact and mechanical strength of the interface formed were not formally tested in these in vivo studies.
 Further research will aim to further investigate these aspects.
 Additionally, it was previously suggested that the concept of animal research, particularly that relating to pharmaceuticals and environmental agents, may be a poor predictor of human experience [51].
 Therefore, although the results from in vivo studies demonstrated enhanced osteogenic potential of nanowires 300, a degree of caution is warranted in outcome extrapolation to the human scenario.
 Further steps will necessitate a comparative study including a select range of novel surface finishes identified from discrete studies as well as the current commercially available implant surface finishes.
-Indeed, these studies advocate thorough standardization of surface characterization parameters, cell-type and experimental design as essential evertheless, the level of nanowire 300 topography-mediated enhancement in osteogenic response indicates this surface as a prominent candidate material for enhanced contact osteoinductivity.
+Indeed, these studies advocate thorough standardization of surface characterization parameters, cell-type and experimental design as essential.
+Nevertheless, the level of nanowire 300 topography-mediated enhancement in osteogenic response indicates this surface as a prominent candidate material for enhanced contact osteoinductivity.

 In summary, the current studies have demonstrated an enhanced osteogenic response to nanowires 300 surface modifications, and thus the potential for augmented implant integration resulting in significant impact on clinical implant track record.
 This impact could be particularly relevant in areas of orthopedic implantology where clinical success and patient satisfaction levels are significantly below those observed in hip and knee replacements (i.e. shoulder, elbow and ankle replacements).
 The further evaluation of nanowire 300 topography mediated enhancement of bone induction auger well for bone tissue regenerative application for an increasing ageing demographic.